keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

 If you've been reading this blog, you know that [I'm not exactly a fan of fast fashion]({{ site.url }}{% post_url 2016-06-13-escape-fashion-trap-part-1 %}).
 That said, I do still want to feel like I look good in the clothes that I wear so I developed a simple strategy.

-{% assign tweet-text = 'For any item to become a resident of my closet, I ask, "Would I be willing to wear this every day?"' %}
+{% include tweet-link.html tweet-text = "For any item to become a resident of my closet, I ask, 'Would I be willing to wear this every day?'" %}

-{% include tweet-link.html %}

 What that gets me is a closet full of clothes that I really feel good in.
 If I had 10 shirts and only really liked five of them, then they'd be the only five I'd wear anyway.
 By keeping up on laundry, I never needed to wear the less-desirable shirts and so eventually I just got rid of them altogether.